Huntress (Helena Wayne): DC Rebirth

-The New Golden Age
+Helena mentioned to her mother that she is currently dating a female doctor.

+Dawn of DC

-A version of character is reintroduced in a flashforward depicted in Geoff Johns' one-shot The New Golden Age, which deals with never-before-seen characters being returned to history having been removed, changing the DC timeline.
-In a future scene, a young Helena is being stalked by "The Stranger".
-Late one night, Helena spots Batman in her home and stabs him, only for him to reveal himself as her father Bruce.
-Her mother Selena is furious, knowing that this will start Helena down the tragic road taken by various Robins in the past.
-Because of this, Bruce retired from being Batman.
-Further in the future still, when Bruce is murdered, an adult Helena swears vengeance, becoming Huntress.
-When Huntress and her makeshift incarnation of the JSA confronted the Stranger, he killed most of its members which also resulted in Huntress being sent back in time to the 1940s where Johnny Thunder and Thunderbolt find her body.
+A version of the character is reintroduced in a flashforward depicted in Geoff Johns' one-shot The New Golden Age, which deals with never-before-seen characters being returned to history after having been removed from existence.
+After Per Degaton is defeated, Huntress' timeline is erased and she joins a 31st-century version of the Justice Society.

 Powers and abilities

-The Huntress is a highly skilled gymnast and is also skilled at hand-to-hand combat.
-In addition, she is an expert markswoman, with her trademark weapon being a crossbow.
+The Huntress is a highly skilled gymnast and is also skilled at hand-to-hand combat, martial arts, and stealth.
+In addition, she is an expert markswoman, and archer, with her trademark weapon being a crossbow.

+The Huntress is also skilled in investigating, law, and is fluent in English and Italian.

 Collected editions

 In January 2020, coinciding with the film Birds of Prey, DC Comics published The Huntress: Origins (ISBN 978-1-77950072-4), a trade paperback which was a re-release of 2006's Huntress: Darknight Daughter under a new title.